nafSadh/notes/intvw.md

 > Since you are here, and I got you reading this far, I am going to share some of my favorite resource.
 These do not directly help you in acing your technical interview but they offer great insight for software engineers.

-- [**Joel on Software**](https://www.joelonsoftware.com/) -- a blog site Joel Spolsky, the guy behind StackOverflow, Trello, FogCreek and other wonderful things.
+- [**Joel on Software**](https://www.joelonsoftware.com/) `JoS` -- Joel Spolsky, the guy behind StackOverflow, Trello, FogCreek and other wonderful things, posts read-worthy articles here.

 - [**Programming Pearls** (2e)](http://a.co/d/dVi3IYb) by Jon Bentley -- some time tested articles originally published on CACM.